infinum/qa-handbook/Automation/Mobile/Appium/iOS setup.md

 	* By running the iOS test, the application under test (or so called WebDriverAgentDriver) is signed automatically.
 This is possible to achieve by setting the correct signing certificate and provisioning profile to a "dummy project" and turning on the "Sign automatically" feature.
 More on that bellow.
 * Manually

 	* More often than not, life doesn't turn out the way we want it to.
 Meaning, automatic configuration could fail for different reasons.
-If that's how your beans fell, we got you covered with the [Manual configuration](https://infinum.com/handbook/qa/automation/mobile/appium-setup#manual-configuration).
+If that's how your beans fell, we got you covered with the <a href="#manual-configuration">Manual configuration</a>.

 #### Where to find the app's [bundle ID](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids)